Kavedin/moodle-local_morska/README.md

 ## Trial and subscription activation

-During the 15-day trial the learner-facing accessibility suite is available without a licence key.
+During the 15-day trial, the learner-facing accessibility suite is available without a license key.

 After purchase:

-1. Enter the institution name and Morska licence key in the plugin settings.
+1. Enter the institution name and Morska license key in the plugin settings.
 2. Open **Morska licence management**.
 3. Select **Activate licence**.
 4. Morska validates the subscription against the KTC licensing service.